 Prompt#2 - Tell us about a personal quality, talent, accomplishment, contribution or experience that is important to you.

-"Met Ta Tum Khum Jun Lok" or "Kindness holds up the world" is an old Thai phrase that was taught to my mother and then to all of her children in the family.
-In my whole life, I have witnessed and encountered countless number of selfish people and inconsiderate acts.
-But I have never thought that the persons that are so close to me, who I consider as family would be grouped together with those people.
-Both angered and disappointed, I set my mind focused on only giving and being kind towards others to make up for my family members' roles.SEE BELOW
+"Met Ta Tum Khum Jun Lok" or "Kindness holds up the world" is an old Thai phrase that was passed from my grandmother generation to my generation.
+I have lived my life exposed to countless number of selfish people and action.
+But I have never thought that my family members would be grouped with those people.
+Such disappointment has set my mind focused on only giving and being kind towards others to not become like them.